DoctorEww/software-assurance/AutomatedScan/readme.md

 # DeepScan

 We preformed one automated scan using DeepScan.
 This tool is capable of scanning public GitHub repos for code flaws.
 The results of our scan can be found [here](https://deepscan.io/dashboard/#view=project&tid=16140&pid=19350&bid=500664&prid=&subview=issues).
+We forked the BitWarden desktop branch and scanned that so that we could have more control with our scan.
 This scan reported 7 issues total.
 1 issue was labeled medium and 6 issues were labeled low.

 ## Medium